Australian Government Bureau of Meteorology

 Anduramba 7 day forecast

 Today: Partly cloudy.
-Slight chance of a shower in the morning and afternoon.
-The chance of a thunderstorm in the afternoon and evening.
-Winds N/NW 15 to 20 km/h tending N/NE in the evening.
-Daytime maximum temperatures in the low to mid 30s.
+The chance of fog early this morning.
+The chance of smoke haze inland early this morning.
+Slight chance of a shower in the late morning and afternoon.
+The chance of a thunderstorm during this afternoon and evening.
+Light winds becoming NW/SW 15 to 25 km/h in the middle of the day then tending NW/NE 15 to 20 km/h in the evening.
+Daytime maximum temperatures 31 to 39.

 (km/h)13